Wayfinding Design for the Middle East.

 Audit & Research

-Strategy & Information Design
+Wayfinding Strategy & Information Design

-We develop a wayfinding and visitor experience strategy that defines the information hierarchy, naming conventions, colour coding logic, and the relationship between physical signage, digital touchpoints and architectural cues.
-This is where we apply our Cultural-Climate Bridge methodology — ensuring that Arabic-English bilingual typography is integrated from the outset.
+We develop a wayfinding signage and visitor experience strategy that defines the information hierarchy, naming conventions, colour coding logic, and the relationship between physical signage, digital touchpoints and architectural cues.
+This is where we apply our Cultural-Climate Bridge™ methodology — ensuring that Arabic-English bilingual typography is integrated from the outset.
 This is not a translation exercise.
 Iconography is culturally appropriate for the region, and the information architecture works for both the local resident who visits weekly and the international tourist arriving for the first time.
+Our wayfinding strategy work in Dubai accounts for the specific navigation patterns of a population drawn from 200+ nationalities.

 Design & Technical Development